LukeWeller7/Interview_Questions/Cloud-Computing/README.md

 ### What is cloud computing?

--
-Cloud computing is like renting computer resources over the internet.
+- Cloud computing is like renting **computer resources over the internet**.
 Instead of owning and managing your own servers, you can tap into powerful data centers to run your apps and store data.
 It's convenient, cost-effective, and scalable – perfect for businesses and individuals alike!

 ### Explain to me the history of cloud computing.